2 min read

 In May of 2025, Washington State passed Senate Bill 1213, which makes several changes to the state's Paid Family Leave program starting July 1st, 2026.
 Here is everything you need to know about the upcoming updates to Washington State Paid Family and Medical Leave (PFML).

-These updates include:
+These updates included:

-Starting January 1st, 2026, the requirements for using leave will change.
+Effective January 1st, 2026, the requirements for using leave will change.

-Previously, even though leave does not have to be taken all at once, periods of leave used by employees were required to be at least 8 hours long.
+Previously, even though leave did not have to be taken all at once, periods of leave used by employees were required to be at least 8 hours long.
 This is an important restriction, as part-time employees who worked 4-hour days would need to take at least two days off from work to use PFML leave.

 The updated law will allow employees to take a period of leave at least 4 hours long.